OathPros/COMP3/source/guidelines/writing-style.rst

 Terminology
 -----------

-Use words, phrases, and concepts that are familiar to the people who will be using your application, rather than terms from the underlying system.
-This may mean using terms that are associated with the tasks your application supports.
+Use words, phrases, and concepts that are familiar to the people who will be using your app, rather than terms from the underlying system.
+This may mean using terms that are associated with the tasks your app supports.
 For example, in medicine, the paper folder that contains patient information is called a “chart”.
-Hence, a medical application might refer to a patient record as a “chart” rather than as a “patient record”.
+Hence, a medical app might refer to a patient record as a “chart” rather than as a “patient record”.

 When referring to parts of the user interface, use the standard GNOME terms, such as “pointer” and “window”.
 The HIG can be used as a reference in this regard.